SEED THE VOTE

 We believe in us, in the voice and dignity of all people.
-Seed the Vote became an enormous volunteer powerhouse to help defeat Trump and flip the Senate.
-(Read about what we did in 2020 here.)
-Now, we will turn that people power to organizing in the 2022 midterm elections.
+Seed the Vote became a volunteer powerhouse to help defeat Trump and flip the Senate.
+Then we turned that people power to organizing in the 2022 midterm elections and the Georgia runoff.

 Who Do We Work With?

-We partner with grassroots organizations rooted in working-class communities and communities of color in battleground states that have been organizing for years and will continue building political power after the election.
+We partner with grassroots organizations rooted in working-class communities and communities of color in battleground states, including unions, that have been organizing for years and will continue building political power after the election.
 We also coordinate with national movement forces to align and collaborate on a shared strategy to defend and expand our democracy and fight for our freedom dreams.
-Below are details about our work in the 2020 election cycle.
-For the 2022 midterms, we are growing our existing relationships in GA, AZ and PA, and building with new groups in NV, WI and NC.
-To learn more, sign up to get involved!
+Below are details about our work in the 2020/21 election cycle.
+For the 2022 midterms, we grew our existing relationships in GA, AZ and PA, and built with new groups in NV, WI and NC.

-To defeat Trump, we worked in the following states:
+To defeat Trump in 2020, we worked in the following states: